Preparing Leaders, Impacting the World, Shaping the Future

 - Curriculum and Instruction (preparation for classroom teachers and specialists/graduate programs in curriculum and teaching);

-- Educational Administration (post-graduate preparation for school leadership);
+- Educational Leadership (post-graduate preparation for school leadership and sport management);

-- Educational Psychology (undergraduate and graduate programs for those who are interested in learning, development, measurement, and exceptionalities); and
+- Educational Psychology (undergraduate and graduate programs for those who are interested in learning, development, measurement, and exceptionalities)

 The Baylor School of Education is committed to excellence and in-depth preparation and hands-on learning for classroom teachers and other education professionals.